MKM Stadium: Rugby league

 The MKM Stadium has become an occasional host venue for international rugby league games, including Great Britain matches in both the Tri-Nations and the Ashes competitions.
 The stadium hosted the 2004 Tri-Nations match in which New Zealand lost by a score of 26–24.
 The stadium also hosted the Tri-Nations game between Great Britain and Australia in 2005; the final score was 26–14 to Australia.

 On 9 November 2013, the stadium hosted its only game of the 2013 Men's Rugby League World Cup.
 Hosts England beat Fiji 34–12 in front of a crowd of 25,114.
 Before the match, there was a minute's silence, followed by a spontaneous applause, to mark the sudden death of former Hull F.C. and England player Steve Prescott who had died earlier that day.

-Due to the unavailability of its usual venue of Old Trafford, the stadium also hosted the 2020 Super League Grand Final.
-The stadium will also host the 2026 World Club Challenge between Hull Kingston Rovers and Brisbane Broncos on 19 February 2026.
+Due to the unavailability of its usual venue of Old Trafford, the stadium hosted the 2020 Super League Grand Final, held behind closed doors due to the COVID-19 pandemic.
+The stadium also hosted the 2026 World Club Challenge between Hull Kingston Rovers and Brisbane Broncos on 19 February 2026, setting a record sell-out attendance of 24,600 for a rugby league match played at the stadium.